Detection Chokepoints: Starting from Scratch

 Huntress, and the variants just

-and you’re back on the treadmill.
+you’ll be chasing them forever.
 But step back and they all funnel through the same place: a user

 is talked into running a command, a scripting interpreter executes it under explorer.exe or a

-browser, and a second stage comes down from the network.
+browser process, and a second stage comes down from the network.
 Detect that shape and you catch the

 variants that haven’t been named yet.
 If you want to see what that looks like as an actual entry